enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project-ii.md

 }
 ```

 Furthermore, we can use the `$project` stage to add a new array field to a document.
-For instance, let's say we have a document where there are 5 different abilites in fields called `ability1`,`ability2`...`ability5`.
+For instance, let's say we have a document where there are 5 different abilities in fields called `ability1`, `ability2` ...`ability5`.
 We can use the `$project` stage to combine all 5 abilities and return them as an `ability` array.

 Document:
 ```javascript